checheto/Exam-withPageObjectModel/README.md

-# Selenium Exam-withPageObjectModel
+# Selenium Exam - with Page Object Model
-This is my final exam of Selenium(WebDriver) module, which was completed during the QA Complete Course, Pragmatic Learning Center
+This is my final exam of the Selenium(WebDriver) module, which has been completed during the QA Complete Course, Pragmatic Learning Center